EB-coder/CC_Platform/README.md

-#CF_coding is a web-based platform designed to automatically evaluate code submissions for competitive programming problems.
+CF_coding is a web-based platform designed to automatically evaluate code submissions for competitive programming problems.
 It integrates OpenAI's API to provide intelligent feedback on code structure, logic, and efficiency.​

-🚀 ##Features
+🚀 Features<br>
 1.Code Submission Interface: Users can submit their solutions through a user-friendly web interface.<br>

 2.Automated Evaluation: Submissions are analyzed using OpenAI's API to assess correctness, efficiency, and coding practices.<br>